lunarc/lunarc_docs/docs/using_hpc_desktop.md

  * Misc graphics applications
  * Terminal
  * Firefox
+-->

 Brief instructions:

- 1. Download the client for either Windows, Mac or Linux
+ 1. [Download](https://www.cendio.com/thinlinc/download "Download") the client for either Windows, Mac or Linux
  1. Install it on your workstation or laptop
  1. Launch the client
- 1. Enter "alarik.lunarc.lu.se" in the server field.
+ 1. Enter "aurora.lunarc.lu.se" or "erik.lunarc.lu.se" in the server field.
  1. Enter your login credentials and click [Connect]
  1. Enter the one time password received on your mobile phone
  1. Done!